vivekjoshi112/vivekjoshi112/README.md

 ### Hi there 👋

 I'm **Vivek Joshi**, a passionate coder and an algorithmic trading enthusiast.
 I focus on building **scalable, high-performance applications** and creating seamless **web experiences**.
-When I’m not coding, you can find me brainstorming strategies for financial markets or challenging someone to a **tennis or badminton match** (don't get me started on the **Hamilton vs Verstappen** debate! 😄).
+When I’m not coding, you can find me brainstorming strategies for financial markets or challenging someone to a **tennis match** (don't get me started on the **Hamilton vs Verstappen** debate! 😄).

 ---